 In this article, you'll learn how to handle accidental abuse complaints.

 Anytime someone marks one of your campaigns as spam, we remove the contact from your list and update the abuse reports section of your campaign report.

 Unfortunately, we can't remove the complaint from your account record.
 However, if the abuse report was an accident, the contact can rejoin your list.
 There are also a few precautions you can take to help prevent this from happening again.

 Unless someone contacts you asking how they can get back on your list, we don't recommend following up about the report.

 If someone contacts you about an accidental removal, you can direct them to a couple of solutions.
 First, they should mark your campaign as safe.
 Then they can rejoin your list using the MailChimp signup form.

-If someone has asked to rejoin your list, send them a link to your MailChimp signup form.
-The MailChimp form's double opt-in verification is important for our records since there's a past abuse complaint on file.
+If someone has asked to rejoin your list, use double opt-in and send them a link to your MailChimp signup form.
+The MailChimp form's double opt-in verification is important for our records when there's a past abuse complaint on file.

 You can help protect your account in the future by using our hosted signup forms to collect contact information and by asking your contacts to add your address to their address book.